TimofonicJunkRoom/withLinux/README.md

 New tools, functions, features are being added.

 [a8freq.c](https://github.com/CDLuminate/a8freq/blob/master/a8freq.c)   Simply show freqency of alphabets in file.
 [a8lu.c](https://github.com/CDLuminate/a8freq/blob/master/a8lu.c)     Convert alphabets between upper and lower case.
 [a8shift.c](https://github.com/CDLuminate/a8freq/blob/master/a8shift.c)  Shift alphabets by (+/-)N positions.
 [a8swap.c](https://github.com/CDLuminate/a8freq)   (upcoming) swap pairs of alphabets in file.
+[decode.sh](https://github.com/CDLuminate/a8freq/blob/master/decode.sh)  Decode a file using a freqency source file.

 For their Usage, look up the c file, and there is function "Usage ()" in each .c file.